Sunday, December 29, 2013

 ISBN: 1-56799-585-3

-I guess this book has been on the shelf for a few yeas because it is large and slightly cumbersome and I had not been familiar with the authors work.
+I guess this book has been on the shelf for a few years because it is large and slightly cumbersome, and I was not familiar with the author's work.
 The book opens with a nice map of Egypt and a layout that would be appropriate to a young person, though the size is bound to be a challenge.

 The two-page timeline presents interesting tidbits to represent periods and dynasties.
-Chapter one starts with a two-page photo of a beautiful double pot from the Pre-Dynastic period known to archaeologists as Naqada period, from the site of discoveries.
+Chapter one starts with a two-page photo of a beautiful double pot from the Pre-Dynastic period, known to archaeologists as the Naqada period, from the site of discovery.

 "People such as the notorious French art dealer Jacques de Morgan ransacked sites for large and spectacular pieces of art to sell in Paris.
 The worst of the lot, however, was Emile Amelineau, who not only shared de Morgan's lust for the flashy, salable pieces but also smashed less spectacular examples of art to drive up the value of those he chose to keep."

-We are onto ancient Egypt's Archaic period and Old Kingdom beginning with the Archaic Dynasties I, II, which are explored with the power of the kings and the tombs at Saqqara and Abydos.
-This takes the reader into the age of the pyramids and its leading architect Imhotep erecting his King, Djoser's funerary monument.
+We are into ancient Egypt's Archaic period and Old Kingdom, beginning with the Archaic Dynasties I, II, which are explored with the power of the kings and the tombs at Saqqara and Abydos.
+This takes the reader into the age of the pyramids and their leading architect, Imhotep, erecting his King, Djoser's funerary monument.

-The usual evolution of the pyramids from Djoser to Khufu and on is dealt with including the burials of other nobles of the pyramid age particularly Khufu's mother Hetepheres and Khufu's successors Khafra and Menkaura.
-Some of the ancient Egyptian histories best-carved reliefs also come from this age with beautifully sculpted walls displaying everyday activity.
+The usual evolution of the pyramids from Djoser to Khufu and on is dealt with, including the burials of other nobles of the pyramid age, particularly Khufu's mother Hetepheres and Khufu's successors Khafra and Menkaura.
+Some of the ancient Egyptian history's best-carved reliefs also come from this age, with beautifully sculpted walls displaying everyday activity.

-Mr. Roberts moves on to the First Intermediate period as well as the Middle Kingdom period in the following chapter starting with the breakdown of central authority and the rise of numerous petty kings who ascend the throne only to be overthrown in an age of chaos.
-The ninety years of the First intermediate period comes to an end and the ancient Egyptian's now found themselves under the rule of two dominant powers at Thebes and Herakleopolis with the rulers of Thebes uniting Lower and Upper Egypt establishing the XI Dynasty.
+Mr. Roberts moves on to the First Intermediate period as well as the Middle Kingdom period in the following chapter, starting with the breakdown of central authority and the rise of numerous petty kings who ascend the throne only to be overthrown in an age of chaos.
+The ninety years of the First intermediate period came to an end, and the ancient Egyptian's now found themselves under the rule of two dominant powers at Thebes and Herakleopolis, with the rulers of Thebes uniting Lower and Upper Egypt, establishing the XI Dynasty.

-We are presented with the democratization of the afterlife and the rise in the use of shabti figure to do the owners bidding in the afterlife.
-The author talks about the rise of the cult of Isis and Osiris in which with the right spells anyone could now become an Osiris and rise again in the underworld to live.
+We are presented with the democratization of the afterlife and the rise in the use of shabti figures to do the owner's bidding in the afterlife.
+The author talks about the rise of the cult of Isis and Osiris, in which, with the right spells, anyone could now become an Osiris and rise again in the underworld to live.

-There is a mistake on pg.
-71 which depicts a lovely winged scarab jewel described by the author as "A typical scarab from the Middle Kingdom Period..", yes, I didn't think, Period, needed to be capitalized though a little more concerning that the image of the winged scarab jewel described spells out "Nebkheperure", Tutankhamun's throne name!
+There is a mistake on the page.
+71, which depicts a lovely winged scarab jewel described by the author as "A typical scarab from the Middle Kingdom Period."
+Yes, I didn't think.
+Period, needed to be capitalized, though a little more concerning that the image of the winged scarab jewel described spells out "Nebkheperure", Tutankhamun's throne name!

-The science and medicine of the Middle Kingdom is fascinating particularly the medical texts of the time with among the cures a successful remedy for contraception.
-The Middle Kingdom town of Kahun was lived in during the building of Senwosret II's pyramid complex at Lahun and its preserved remains have left evidence of the homes and daily life in the town, a town that had only one way in and one way out.
+The science and medicine of the Middle Kingdom are fascinating, particularly the medical texts of the time, with among the cures a successful remedy for contraception.
+The Middle Kingdom town of Kahun was inhabited during the building of Senwosret II's pyramid complex at Lahun, and its preserved remains have left evidence of the homes and daily life in the town, a town that had only one way in and one way out.

-The fragmentation of power leads to foreign kings occupying the delta under Dynasties XV &XVI with Dynasty XVII at Thebes.
-The limited power of many of these kings have left few monuments and many of the kings of the era are represented by nothing more than their names from an ancient list.
+The fragmentation of power leads to foreign kings occupying the delta under Dynasties XV &XVI, with Dynasty XVII at Thebes.
+The limited power of many of these kings has left few monuments, and many of the kings of the era are represented by nothing more than their names from an ancient list.

-The conquest of the Hyksos by the Theban King Ahmosis unites Egypt and founds the XVIII Dynasty, the New Kingdom and the start of the empire.
-Again we find another remarkable photo, this time, it is an image of the mummy of King Rameses II showing that his genitalia has been torn off.
+The conquest of the Hyksos by the Theban King Ahmosis united Egypt and founded the XVIII Dynasty, the New Kingdom, and the start of the empire.
+Again, we find another remarkable photo, this time, it is an image of the mummy of King Rameses II showing that his genitalia has been torn off.

-It disheartens myself that with this well-told story I find the mistakes though to a degree I wonder how much was unseen in the proofread book and/or whether the editor was unfamiliar with ancient Egypt.
-The mistakes include a number of misidentified beings, while Amun's wife is not Khons and their son is not Mut or that now Khnum, the potter is accorded as a goddess, these are incorrect!
+It disheartens me that with this well-told story, I find the mistakes, though to a degree I wonder how much was unseen in the proofread book, and/or whether the editor was unfamiliar with ancient Egypt.
+The mistakes include several misidentified beings, while Amun's wife is not Khons and their son is not Mut, or that now Khnum, the potter, is accorded as a goddess; these are incorrect!

-The line of XVIIIth Dynasty kings is laid down in an easy to read format suitable for ages ten and up, with the remarkable building projects by kings that had the time and concern and as usual, Akhenaten dominates his predecessors with sheer audacity.
-The final collapse of the dynasty followed being replaced by new kings from the delta including the exploits of Seti I and his long-lived son King Rameses II.
+The line of XVIIIth Dynasty kings is laid down in an easy-to-read format suitable for ages ten and up, with the remarkable building projects by kings that had the time and concern, and as usual, Akhenaten dominates his predecessors with sheer audacity.
+The final collapse of the dynasty was followed by new kings from the delta, including the exploits of Seti I and his long-lived son, King Rameses II.

-The beautiful pictures are still present though the mistakes keep coming to as the author describes a three chamber shabti box surrounded by three shabti, as an unusual three chambered canopic box.
-The military role in the New Kingdom is examined as is the literature and medicine of the period.
+The beautiful pictures are still present, though the mistakes keep coming as the author describes a three-chambered shabti box surrounded by three shabti as an unusual three-chambered canopic box.
+The military role in the New Kingdom is examined, as is the literature and medicine of the period.

 Sunday, December 8, 2013